Pourquoi privilégier l'urine par rapport au sang ?

 Urine

-Regarding collection, urine is collected by the patient in a sterile container, usually at home or in a laboratory.
+As for the collection, urine is collected by the patient in a sterile container, usually at home or in a laboratory.
 The sample is then sent to the laboratory for analysis.

 The blood